Types of Millets and Their Health Benefits

 Is millet gluten-free?

 Yes, millet is gluten-free.
-Those with gluten intolerance can safely eat millet.
+Those with gluten intolerance cannot eat gluten-containing foods, but they can safely eat millet.
+It can also improve your digestive process.

 Is it okay to eat millet daily?